 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 The decorating technique we’ll be talking about today DOES require some special supplies, but it’s totally optional to do that part.
-This luxe looking beehive decoration was created with bubble wrap, and edible gold leaf.
+This luxe looking beehive decoration on these honey ginger macarons was created with bubble wrap, and edible gold leaf.
 We’ll touch on that more later in the post!

 To begin, let’s make the shells.
 If you want more details on the macaron making process or you’re new to baking macarons, head over to my Basic French Macaron Recipe first!

 Prepare your batter as usual.
-Make sure to get those peaks on your meringue nice and stiff!
+Make sure to get those peaks on your meringue nice and stiff like the image above.
+Pipe macaron shells using a 2A piping tip.

 While your shells are resting/baking/cooling, whip up your honey ginger buttercream.
 This recipe is straight forward, but has room for flexibility based on the amount of ginger you’d like.

-Beat your butter until fluffy, and then add your powdered sugar in.
+Beat the butter and honey until fluffy, and then add the powdered sugar in.
 Continue beating for a few minutes, scraping down the sides every so often.
-Add in your honey and ginger, and beat until incorporated.
-Add in the heavy cream last, and beat on a low speed until smooth.
+Add in the ginger, and beat until incorporated.
+Add in the heavy cream next, and beat on a low speed until smooth.
+At this point, you can add a small pinch of salt to taste to balance out the sweetness a bit.

-I like to add the max amount of honey possible, so just a note, if your buttercream gets soupy from overbeating, just pop it in the fridge to chill, and then rewhip to bring it back together.
+I like to add the max amount of honey possible, so just a note, if your buttercream gets soupy from over beating, just pop it in the fridge to chill, and then rewhip to bring it back together.
+Something I’ve noticed over the years, is whipping the honey in with the butter at the beginning seems to be more stable and have less issues with a soupy consistency vs mixing the honey in at the end.

 At this point, I added another sprinkle of ginger to make that flavor really stand out.
 This step is optional and can be adjusted to taste.
 Once finished, place your top shell on the filling and gently press down.
-Take a look at the natural lighting showing off in this video I took while assembling!
+Take a look at the natural lighting showing off in this video I took of the honey ginger macarons while assembling!

 Next, let’s take a minute to check out this honeycomb decoration.
 Y’all, it’s a STUNNER!
 This honeycomb technique is surprisingly easy, and also super fun and satisfying to make.